rouhinmitra/rouhinmitra.github.io/_pages/about.md

 ## Past Experiences and Hobbies
 <!-- Previously, I worked with [Prof. Dennis Lettenmaier](https://geog.ucla.edu/person/dennis-lettenmaier/) and I was also a GeoField Fellow at [AIDDATA](https://www.geofield.org/) for a brief duration.
 I grew up in Kolkata, India.
 I love to play sports and spend my free time playing soccer and tennis.
 Sometimes, I solve sudoku's and other [puzzles](https://alokgoyal1971.com/) -->

-Previously, I worked with [Prof. Dennis Lettenmaier](https://geog.ucla.edu/person/dennis-lettenmaier/) on research projects involving water resources and hydrological modeling.
-I also was as a GeoField Fellow at AIDDATA, where I worked on geospatial data analysis for global development projects.
+Previously, I worked with [Prof. Dennis Lettenmaier](https://geog.ucla.edu/person/dennis-lettenmaier/) on research projects involving water resources management and hydrological modeling.
+I also was a GeoField Fellow at [AIDDATA](https://www.geofield.org/), where I worked on geospatial data analysis for global development projects.
 I grew up in Kolkata, India.
 I love playing sports and exercising.
 I devote my free time playing football and tennis, and I often find myself solving [puzzles](https://alokgoyal1971.com/)